Spiritual Law of Faith and Action

 In the Greek language and the New Testament, there’s no distinction between faith as a belief and actions prompted by belief.
 Most Bible versions translate the Greek noun (pistis) as “faith,” “faithfulness” or “trustworthiness,” depending on the context.
 In part, this means our faith governs our actions.
 The word also has a verb form, typically translated “believe.”
 Unfortunately, our cultural use of “believe” means to think something is true or real, even if we’re not sure, but “faith” in the Bible is an active verb.

 Biblical faith requires action, but action also affects one’s faith.
 When Abraham prepared to sacrifice his son, for example, his faith and his actions were working together, yet his actions made his faith complete (James 2:22).
 Again, this demonstrates that true faith and action are inseparable; without action, faith is incomplete.
-The same thing occurs when we thank God and praise him for what he said he would do, especially when we don’t see the results; our thanksgiving and praise — our actions — make our faith complete.
+The same thing occurs when we thank God and praise him for what he said he would do, even when we don’t see the results; our thanksgiving and praise — our actions — make our faith complete.

 We may say we believe what the Bible says, but does that mean we merely accept its validity?
 Or does it mean our faith in God’s word affects everything we do?
 In other words, does our faith make us faithful?
 We might say we have faith in God for provision, healing or protection, but has that faith radically affected how we think and what we do?
 If not, then we don’t have faith or believe what we claim we do.